High Magnetic Field Facility for Neutron Scattering

 We provide a web-based interface for calculating the instrument range and finding the optimal sample orientation.
 It is available at:

 An interactive version of EXEQ software is available for download (link on the right).
 The code is written in Python 2.7.x, and installation notes are included in the archive.
 Please keep in mind that this is a beta-release and correct operation of the software may not always be guaranteed.
 Also, this is free software, and therefore all the code is available for reading.
-The versions 0.9.8 and 0.10.5 have been removed from the download section.
-The recommended version since 15.01.2015 is EXEQ 0.11.0.
-As of 10.04.2015, version 0.13.0 is also avaialble, offering a different mechanism of calculating the instrument coverage, which removes all the errors that may have previously resulted from interpolation of the range on a non-convex set of points.
-Version 0.13.1 corrects the problem with the out-of-plane part of the detector panels in the backward scattering direction.
+The current version available for download is 0.15-RC3, which will be shortly replaced by 0.16, as soon as is becomes available.
+The web-interface is at the moment still at version 0.13.1.

 |Beam tube||NL 4A, 75 m long ballistic multispectral guide|